-- Old tax returns (unless you’re a start-up)
+- Old tax returns (unless you are a start-up)

 - Details for your main contact that HMRC can talk with about your application

-What happens after you’ve applied for advance assurance?
+What happens after you have applied for advance assurance?

 After you have applied for your advance assurance, HMRC will assess your application.
-They’ll get in touch with you, usually through a phone call to their main contact in your business.
+They will get in touch with you, usually through a phone call to their main contact in your business.
 If the case for your business is more complex, they might come and visit you personally.

 It takes approximately three months for successful applications to be agreed upon and for your agreement letter to arrive.
 You can use this letter as the proof potential investors might want to see before agreeing to work with your business.

-If your application hasn’t been successful you’ll receive a letter which will explain why you haven’t qualified for the relief.
+If your application has not been successful you will receive a letter which will explain why you have not qualified for the relief.